Meetanshi25/Parking_lot_design/README.md

 Slot number in which a car with a given vehicle registration plate is parked.
 Slot numbers of all slots where cars of drivers of a particular age are parked.

+TO RUN THIS CODE PLEASE USE THIS LINK: https://replit.com/@MeetanshiGupta/PARKINGLOTDESIGN#./Main.java Use below sample input for referrence.
 SAMPLE INPUT/OUTPUT